//

 Research

-Essex CAJI is excited to share with you our Annual Report for 2022-2023.
+Essex CAJI is excited to share with you our Review Volume 1.
 There have been some very exciting and interesting projects happening here at the University of Essex over the last year, and whilst not exhaustive, the attached shows a snapshot of some of those.
 We at CAJI hope that you enjoy this read!

 New report calls for transformative change to child services